h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 Evaluate whether each of the following statements about advanced decision tree concepts is TRUE or FALSE.
 Provide a brief justification for each answer.

 #### Task
-1. CART's surrogate splits help maintain tree performance when primary splitting features are unavailable
+1. CART's surrogate splits (using Gini impurity) help maintain tree performance when primary splitting features are unavailable
 2. C4.5's pessimistic error pruning uses validation data to determine which subtrees to remove
 3. Information gain can be negative when a split reduces the overall purity of child nodes
 4. Decision trees with deeper maximum depth always achieve better training accuracy than shallower trees
-5. CART's cost-complexity pruning parameter $\alpha$ controls the trade-off between tree complexity and training error
+5. CART's cost-complexity pruning parameter $\alpha$ (using Gini impurity) controls the trade-off between tree complexity and training error
 6. Multi-way splits in ID3 always create more interpretable decision boundaries than binary splits
 7. C4.5's gain ratio is always less than or equal to the corresponding information gain value
 8. Regression trees use mean squared error reduction as their default splitting criterion